Search Video Library for: Ethics & Compliance

 Updated with the US Supreme Court decision protecting LGBTQ+ workers!
 Now more than ever, your employees need to know exactly where the boundaries of acceptable and legal workplace behavior are drawn.
 Right Side of the Line™ addresses harassment in all its form, including hazing, gossip, retaliation and more.
 This workshop meets federal compliance standards for harassment prevention training, giving employees the tools to resolve situations before they escalate.
 For your business issues on: Harassment, Discrimination, EEOC & Legal Issues.

 Organizations want productive and engaged employees who contribute to the bottom line... but just one aggressive employee can ruin it all.
 There are real consequences associated with crossing the line at work and more than money is what’s at stake for organizations of all kinds.
 The effects of bullying, abusive conduct and especially harassment can damage an organization’s morale, brand and leave targets unproductive and fearful.

-Recognizing and stopping harassment is an essential component of a respectful and innovative workplace.
-These easy-to-use cards provide a simple model along with thought-provoking questions on effective ways to address and prevent workplace harassment and bullying.
+Preventing workplace violence before it can impact an organization is paramount.
+S.A.F.E. is an easy-to-implement approach to address potential workplace violence threats.
+These easy-to-use cards provide a simple model (S.A.F.E.) along with simple reminders to effectively tackle tough workplace issues.
 These cards are great for a quick training reminder, reinforcement or as a conversation generator.